giulnicole/EpiData/README.md

 ## Contributing
 We welcome any and all contributions.
 Here are some ways you can get started:

-**Report bugs**: If you encounter any bugs, please let us know.
+**Report bugs**: please, feel free to report, if you encounter any bugs.
 Open up an issue and let us know the problem.

-**Contribute code**: If you are a developer and want to contribute, follow the instructions below to get started!
+**Contribute code**: if you are a developer and want to contribute, follow the instructions below to get started!

-**Suggestions**: If you don't want to code but have some awesome ideas, open up an issue explaining some updates or imporvements you would like to see!
+**Suggestions**: if you don't want to code but have some awesome ideas, open up an issue explaining some updates or imporvements you would like to see!

 **Documentation**: If you see the need for some additional documentation, feel free to add some!
-Instructions

 ## Fork this repository
 Clone the forked repository